Have you asked,

 Three professionals known in their organizations and networking circles for being a mentor, advocate, sponsor or all three, provided their insight at an SEH Employee Resource Group for Women in STEM.

 Each gave their unique perspective of how informal or formal mentorship programs work for them and how they help others.
-Tricia Walker, a Supplier Quality Engineering Manager with Medtronic, finds rich relationships valuable, regardless of their formal or informal standing.
+Tricia Walker, a Senior Engineering Quality Manager, Pre-Market Design Quality with Medtronic, finds rich relationships valuable, regardless of their formal or informal standing.
 Holli Pheil, an Engineering Program Director with Nike, shared how her mentoring and advocate relationships prepared her for a new role in her company.
 And, Jon Chase, President and CEO of Deere-Hitachi, emphasized the important role leaders play in developing employees and the commitment it takes.

 To know what’s right for you, start with a short assessment.